Chapter 11. Master-Details

 Here is a list of events that implement master-details:

-You may build more complex forms using the same technique.
+You can build more complex forms using the same technique.

 For example, the Northwind example contains the following tables with master-detail relations: